 International Multicultural Philosophy

-This survey course will examine philosophical ideas and systems that are generated from a wide range of cultural traditions world wide.
-The aim of this search will be to broaden and deepen our understanding and appreciation of the multiplicity of philosophical perspectives which are part of an increasingly diverse, interconnected, and globalized world.
-Prerequisite: PHL 100 or PHL 200.
+This survey course examines philosophical ideas and systems that are generated from a wide range of cultural traditions worldwide through the medium of film.
+The aim of this search is to broaden and deepen our understanding and appreciation of the multiplicity of philosophical perspectives which are part of an increasingly diverse, interconnected, and globalized world.
 Offered Alternate Years.

 PHL 337 Cr.3

 An examination of differing philosophical views about humanity and human nature with respect to our social and political life.
 Topics may include the question of political legitimacy, the function of the state, the possible rights and obligations of citizens vis-a-vis the state, general concepts of justice,rights, liberty, equality, and community (as well as possible specific conceptions of these terms), and how social goods should be distributed.
 The application of these topics to contemporary social and political debates.
 Offered Alternate Years.

 PHL 339 Cr.3

 This course is an examination of the principal moral problems that arise in the clinical and non-clinical medical context.
 Topics include an introduction to the principles of autonomy, beneficence, non-maleficence, and justice, as well as the ethical complexities surrounding various issues including paternalism and patient autonomy, healthcare decisions regarding children, the role and responsibilities of surrogate decision-makers, truth-telling and confidentiality, clinical trials, abortion, reproductive and genetic technologies, euthanasia and physician-assisted suicide, public health, and justice in health care.
 Offered Occasionally.